AlixAbbasi/PMU-Monitor/README.md

 # S300-PMU2
-Kernel Driver for Raspberry Pi 1, to enable BCM2835 Processor Performance Monitoring Unit counters.
+Kernel Driver for Raspberry Pi 2

+This will enable BCM2836 Processor Performance Monitoring Unit counters and disable it upon exit.